-- take place after successful completion of the multiple choice test and practical assessment

-- be face to face or remote, as agreed

-- be recorded on an interview record

-- be recorded with the use of relevant technology

-- evidence the above KSBs
+- be face to face or remote, as agreed - be recorded on an interview record template provided by the EUIAS - be recorded using the relevant technology such as Microsoft Teams or a recording audio and must be submitted to the EUIAS via the Service Delivery team - evidence the above KSBs

-The apprentice can achieve a pass or fail.
-If the apprentice fails, this element the apprentice must with immediate effect be withdrawn from the EPA process.
+The apprentice can achieve a pass.
+If the apprentice fails, the EUIAS will provide feedback to the employer and or training provider and agree an action plan for the apprentice.
 Further information can be found in Section 5 'Retake and Resit Information'.